 They check if I have self-awareness and can talk about my weaknesses.

-They look for a growth mindset—do I see failure as a chance to learn?
+They look for a growth mindset.

 They want to know if I can stay composed under pressure.